looker-open-source/sdk-codegen/python/README.rst

 Code example
 ------------
-Copy the following code block into `example.py`
+Copy the following code block into `example.py`.
+Note: it's helpful to launch your code editor with your virtual environment loaded so that it can find the looker_sdk library and give you a nice code completion experience.
+Run :code:`pipenv shell` to start load the virtual environment and then run your editor command (e.g. for VSCode - :code:`code example.py`)

 .. code-block:: python